RogeCS/reto_liverpool/README.md

 This was a 2 week long project built during Quantum HackMx 2021 by four collaborators: Francisco Ariel Arenas, Guillermo Hernandéz, Michelle Sanchéz, and Oscar Rogelio Medina.
 The project goals included using technologies learned in university and implement them to create solution to Liverpool's challenge.

-One of the main challenges we ran into was the implementation between frontend and firestore, and the integration of a Dialogflow Bot in React JS.
-Due to project time constraints, we didn't implemented the best practices regarding security on the communication between the app and the database.
+One of the main challenges we ran into was the communication between frontend and firestore, and the integration of a Dialogflow Bot in React JS.
+Due to project time constraints, we didn't implement the best practices regarding security on the communication between the app and the database.

 After all, we learned a lot about React, firestore, git, and Github during this projects and now we feel more confident to follow new projects and go into more depth in these technologies.